 Habilitation procedures at MU

-Habilitation procedures at MU are implemented in accordance with sections 71 and 72 of Act No. 111/1998 on Higher Education Institutions and on the Modification and Amendment of Other Acts (Higher Education Act), and in compliance with Rector’s Regulation No. 4/2010 Habilitation procedures and Professor appointment procedures employed by Masaryk University (hereinafter referred to as "Regulation").
+The habilitation procedure at MU is implemented in accordance with sections 71 and 72 of Act No. 111/1998 Coll., on Higher Education Institutions and on the Modification and Amendment of Other Acts (Higher Education Act), and in compliance with Directive No. 3/2014 on Habilitation Procedures and Professor Appointment Procedures at MU (hereinafter referred to as "Directive").

 Habilitation procedure fees

-Masaryk University charges no fee for habilitation procedures.
-However, some faculties may require an administrative fee associated with habilitation procedure costs.
-For further information please contact the faculty in question.
+No habilitation procedure fees are imposed by Masaryk University.
+Nevertheless, some faculties may require an administrative fee associated with habilitation procedure costs.
+Please contact the faculty in question for further information.

 Habilitation procedure initiation